Throughout the centuries the Frisians have a reputation for being mixed up with animal species.

 - white-tailed eagle (en); Seeadler (de); havørn (da); zeearend (ne); earn (mf)

-Wolves have been spotted sporadically also in northern Germany and the Netherlands the last few years, the area of the Coast Trail.
-But for now it is not a permanent wild inhabitant of the trail, although the first cubs have been born in the Netherlands.
+Also wolves have been spotted sporadically in northern Germany and the Netherlands the last few years, in the area of the Coast Trail.
+But for now it is not a permanent wild inhabitant of the trail, although the first cubs have been born in the Netherlands and about 250 sheep have been killed for now (2021).
 Do not be afraid, yet.
+The distant relative of the wolf, the hound, is represented with two typical Frisian dog breeds.
+These are the Wetterhoun, also called Frisian Water Dog, and the Stabyhoun, also called Stabij.

-Highland cattle, Polish primitive horses (koniks) are not native and have been introduced in the Netherlands.
+Highland cattle, Polish primitive horses (koniks) are not native to the region, and have been introduced in the Netherlands.
 Highland cattle to replace the extinct aurochs (Bos primigenius) and can be found anywhere in the Netherlands.
 The koniks in dune landscape of North Holland, in Dune Reserve North Holland.
-The wisent has been reintroduced into the dune landscape of North Holland, the National Park Zuid-Kennemerland.
-In National Park the Biesbosch you even come across water-buffaloes.
-If you think it is weird, it actually is not, since in pre-historic times buffaloes did roam the wetlands of the Netherlands too.
+The wisent has been reintroduced into the dune landscape of province Noord Holland, namely the National Park Zuid-Kennemerland.
+In National Park De Biesbosch you even come across water-buffaloes.
+If you think it is weird, it actually is not, since in pre-historic times buffaloes did roam the wetlands of the southern coast of the North Sea too.

 Wadden Sea Flying Five